ericbuys/Guelph_Drop-In_Sync/README.md

 - REST API, Bootstrap, Google Calendar API

 ## To-Do
-- Chrome Extension has no errors appearing in the console (try catching properly)
-- Chrome Extension shows loading icon in main menu until all events are added
 - Chrome Extension has a form error message when invalid input is entered
 - Chrome Extension search works properly for activities
 - Chrome Extension prompts for access to your Google Calendar on install